Cluedrew/iron-space/README.md

 be divided into several parts:

 1. Poll Input
-2. Update AI
+2. Update
-3. Update Physics
+3. Render
-4. Collisions
+4. Wait

-5. Render
+The `Engine` controls the timing of these steps.
+Actually handling them is delegated.
+Most often to a `WorldState`, which repersents the current state of the program.
+The `Engine` itself is a state machine for the `WorldState`s.

-6. Wait
+Poll Input grabs all the input that has occured over the last frame, translates it into the internal events used by the game and then distributes them.
+The `InputHandler` is responsible for the translation, as well as skimming off events some of the high level messages.
+The current `WorldState` distributes or discards the rest of the input.

-Input is distributed at the time of polling, but any serious computation from it should be resolved during AI.
+Update moves everything forward in time, by the amount of time a single frame reperents.
+How this is handled entirely by the current `WorldState`.

-AI is where most of the thinking occures, given the input and the time passed (that is, internal changes) each GameObject decides what it is going to do.
+The current convention is:

-AI is seperated from Physics for two reasons: first they are going in different components, secondly it creates a pesudo-double buffer as all AI looks at the physical world of the last frame before the physics updates.
+1. Update AI

-Physics is when all of the transforms get updated.
+2. Update Physics

-Collisions scans for things that are overlapping and tells them about that.
+3. Collisions

-Because we are in space things can move over and under each other, but reaching each other may repersent something.
+That is everything decides what they do and how to move in AI.
+Then they do it in Physics for a pesudo double buffer.
+Than collisions are detected and resolved.
+Objects never actually bump into each other, as the game is in space but overlapping is still a trigger.

-Render simply goes through all the GameObjects (in draw order) and gets them to draw themselves on screen.
-Also here the audio service resolves any requests that have been made to it over the frame.
+Render clears, redraws and updates the screen.
+The draw part of this is delegated to the `WorldState`.

 Wait causes the program to rest for the remaining time in this frame.
+It is handled with a `LoopClock`.

 ### Services ###
 Services are systems that cut accross the code base.
 They generally exist to